Single Action Shooting is a shooting sport. Well, it's a bit more than your average shooting sport!

 It's a heap of fun.
 And you can get started without spending a million dollars.
 Real good second-hand firearms are available (because folks buy new firearms and try different types and different shooting categories).
 There is a might bit of work to get a firearms licence if you don't have one, but there's also lots of help to get you through the process.

-Find out more by visiting SASA - Single Action Shooting Australia, and SASS - Single Action Shooting Society, and of course, checking the links in the footer.
+Find out more by visiting SASS - Single Action Shooting Society, and of course, checking the links in the footer on this site.
 You can just send us a message via that new fangled email stuff of course!